 I study the properties of high redshift galaxies and quasars.
-I've worked closely with both the Cosmic Evolution Survey (COSMOS) and the WFC3 Infrared Spectroscopic Parallels (WISP) survey teams.
+I’ve worked closely with both the Cosmic Evolution Survey (COSMOS) and the WFC3 Infrared Spectroscopic Parallels (WISP) survey teams.
+My thesis advisor is Bahram Mobasher.
 Lately my research has focused on the detailed physical properties of starbursting galaxies at high redshift derived from ground-based near-infrared spectroscopy.

 From Oct.
-2011-March 2014 I was a visiting predoctoral fellow at the Carnegie Observatories, working under the supervision of Pat McCarthy.
+2011-March 2014 I was a visiting predoctoral fellow at the Carnegie Observatories, working with Pat McCarthy.
 Before that I was a predoctoral fellow at the Infrared Processing and Analysis Center (IPAC) at Caltech, working with Peter Capak.

 My publications on ADS.